brimdata/zed/cmd/zq/README.md

 zq -t "avg(orig_bytes)" conn.log
 ```

-The [ZNG specification](../../zng/docs/spec.md) describes the significance of
+The [ZNG specification](../../zng/docs/spec.md) describes how the format can
- the
-`_path` field.
-By leveraging this, diverse Zeek logs can be combined into a single
+represent a stream of heterogeneously typed records.
+By leveraging this,
+diverse Zeek logs can be combined into a single file.
-file.

 ```
 zq *.log > all.zng
 ```